chenlexuann/JAD-CA/README.md

 A rental book website with paypal integrated in
 Books are stored mysql

-Run the application on NetBeans
+Run the application on Eclipse-workspace